Faisalfaisal12/Dsec/README.md

 # Dsec
-This is first line o project
+This is first line of project
 Faisal, Uzair, Iniyath, Ghouse, Alfaz